 When you reach the farthest point that words and linear thinking can take you, it may be time to listen for “the sound of one hand clapping”.
 For this next step, I offer a do-it-yourself tool of Taoist thought: Correlations: Using Yin and Yang to Pop Preconceptions (p.572).
-The Correlations offer a way to confront the insidious word beast between your ears; although, you will need to be tenacious enough to push-on to the point of letting go.
+The Correlations offer a way to confront the insidious word beast active between your ears.
+Although, you may need to be tenacious enough to push-on to the point of letting go.

 Also helpful may be these posts, Grinding Out Correlations (p.26) and Correlation’s ‘Prime Directive’ (p.28), and even Couplets and the Co-generating Principle (p.566).
 Numerous other posts throughout this book offer examples of this process.
-(See Tag Archive for ‘Correlations’) In the end however, it is only through doing Correlations can you know Correlations, as Duke Huan learned from the old wheelwright.
+In the end however, it is only through doing Correlations that you can know Correlations, as Duke Huan learned from the old wheelwright.

 (1) Why this almost obsessive need to trust belief?
-From a Taoist point of view, it is an inevitable result of the empty space existing in the cognitive mind.
-It spawns the certainty that people express through their beliefs.
-It is simply that familiar dynamic that chapter 2 speaks to, “Hence existence and nothing give birth to one another”
+From a Taoist point of view, it is an inevitable result of the empty space existing in the brain’s mind.
+This space compels the certainty that people express through their beliefs.
+Is this not the familiar dynamic that chapter 2 speaks to, “Hence existence and nothing give birth to one another”

 Finally, a long-term, life-long practice, like yoga, gives one an opportunity to know one’s breath deeply enough to use it effectively — to breathe into it.